 The next morning we woke up and had a full day of 3 hikes planned in Acadia National Park with the kids.
 Click here if you would like a general overview of some of the best hikes in Acadia for kids.

 We did Bubble Rock Trail in the morning, walked to Bar Island around lunchtime, and finished the day walking on the Ocean Path Trail.
 Click on the links above for a more detailed review on those

 Some of my favorite family pictures came from Acadia National Park.
 Although our time in Maine was rather short, it has definitely been one of my favorite states after this trip.
+Our road trip from Portland Maine to Bar Harbor was great, and I am not sure which area I liked more.
 I cannot wait to go back and explore more cities and return to Acadia on a “non-foggy” day!